worldpossible/esp/README.md

 You need to copy `/home/esp/.ssh/id_rsa` to `client/esp.sshkey` on any device that is going to connect.

-You need to add the following to `/etc/sshd_config`:
+You need to add the following to `/etc/sshd_config` on the server:

 ```
     GatewayPorts yes